cosmos72/hyperluminal-mem/README.md

         (defmethod mwrite-object ((p point3d) ptr index end-index) (mwrite* ptr index end-index (point3d-x p) (point3d-y p) (point3d-z p)))

-   Defining `mread-object` is slightly more complicated, for two reasons: first, it also needs to instantiate an appropriate object and fill its slots and second, `mread` and `mread-object` return multiple values.
+   Defining `mread-object` specialization is slightly more complicated, for two reasons: first, it also needs to instantiate an appropriate object and fill its slots and second, `mread` and `mread-object` return multiple values.